Home

 Leg to leg 30mm

-White Crab Spider also known as White Flower Spider.
+White Crab Spider sometimes is also known as White Flower Spider.
 This species of Flower Spiders are a little larger than the Diaea species.
-The spiders also hide in the flower plants and their abdomen just look like the flower buds.
-At day time they rest in their retreats made by the leafs and their silk.
+White Crab Spiders also hide in flower plants waiting for preys.
+Their abdomen just look like the flower buds.
+At day time they rest in their retreats made by the leafs and their silk, which are usually on the underside of leaves.
 At night they sit beside the flower and wait for the visitors, such as the small moths.

 This spider is also common in Brisbane gardens, backyards and bushes.